cristidragomir97/LLMy/README.md

 ## 🏗️ Architecture

 LeRemix follows a modular ROS2 architecture that separates concerns between simulation, hardware interfaces, control, and user interaction.

-The system uses standard ROS2 patterns like `ros2_control` for hardware abstraction and topic-based communication for sensor data.
+- **Hardware Abstraction**: The `ros2_control` framework provides a clean interface between high-level controllers (MoveIt2, Nav2) and low-level hardware, allowing the same code to run in both simulation and on real hardware.

+- **Modular Sensors**: Each sensor system (cameras, IMU, LIDAR) is encapsulated in its own ROS2 package, publishing standardized messages that any application can consume.
+This makes it easy to swap sensors or add new ones without modifying application code.

+- **Layered Control**: The control stack is separated into layers - from the servo manager handling individual motor commands, through the ros2_control plugin managing the hardware interface, up to high-level motion planning with MoveIt2 and navigation with Nav2.

+- **Simulation-First Development**: Gazebo integration allows safe development and testing before deploying to hardware.
+The same launch files and controllers work in both environments, reducing the simulation-to-reality gap.

 ```mermaid
 graph TB